Writing Comments on Student Work

 - Discuss difficult cases with other GSIs or the instructor in charge.

-- Keep a record of common problems and interesting ideas, and discuss them in class.
+- Keep a record of common problems and interesting ideas to discuss in class.

 - Make sure you have adequately explained the reason for the grade.